Csipy28/shareITexamples/README.md

 # shareITexamples
-My basic examples to compare JS automation tools
+My basic examples to compare (node.)JS automation tools

+WDIO example needs to be fixed.
+Sorry, it will work soon!